Exercise Specification

 description string No A description of what this part represents, e.g. "the total discount"

-alternativeTasks array No Array of alternative task specifications that are also accepted as correct answers for this part
+alternativeTasks array No Array of alternative task specifications that are also accepted as correct answers for this part.
+Only applicable when task is used

 Parts in givenParts and intermediateParts can reference each other's labels in their expressions.